 Yes, the percentage is 75%, including the internship or apprenticeship period.

-The Short specialisation degree takes place in person, classrooms at the University of Padua boasting modern equipment.
+The Second-level short specialisation degree takes place in person, in modernly equipped classrooms at the University of Padua.

 At the end of each module, students will have to take an exam to test the skills acquired, and this will contribute to the overall grade.